 - European farmers during the middle ages knew how to harness the power of the sun.
 They oriented their fields and used innovative thermal mass practices to increase the amount of solar power that warmed their planting areas.

-- There are now nearly 2,000,000 residential solar electric systems installed across the United States.
+- There are now more than 2,000,000 residential solar electric systems installed across the United States.
 In fact, the country surpassed the two million milestone just three years after eclipsing one million solar panel installations, which took 40 years to accomplish.
 Solar has proven so efficient and reliable that the number of installations continues to grow by the thousands each year, with great potential for reducing a significant portion of our nation’s overall energy use.
-With over 62 GW (that’s gigawatts) of total installed solar electric capacity (2018) we now make enough sun power for over 10 million average American households.
+With over 88 GW (that’s gigawatts) of total installed solar electric capacity (2019) we now make enough sun power for over 16.4 million average American households.

 - Solar Energy Is a True Economic Engine